General rules for amateur endurance races

 2.3.
 For the purpose of these instructions driver shall mean a person that drives the registered car.
 He or she must be included in the competitor´s application form and must fulfil the following conditions:

-a) he or she must be 18 years old or 16 years old under conditions specified in the Annex 2 of the ALS.
+a) he or she must be 18 years old or 16 years old under conditions specified in Declaration for 16-18 years old (Declaration for 16-18.pdf).

 b) A person who is 18 and older must have his or her own valid driving licence class B.